 4. Protect wildlife

-The river is beautiful to admire as it wends its way through our villages and in the summer many local children enjoy playing in the water.
-There are a couple of issues though to bear in mind.
+Rivers and streams are beautiful to admire and in the summer many local children enjoy playing in the water.
+There are a couple of safety issues though to bear in mind:

 Animal Dung & Sewage